khlorghaal/doot/README.md

    Object does not wish to be associated with fire;
   The ambiguity is desirable, it prevents complacency.

+Nomenclature
+ add: allocate into a container
+ sub: subtract from a container, freeing
+ make: construct something at a high level, often adds internally
+ kill: dtor of make

 DOOT DOOT DOOT DOOT HONK DOO DOOT DOOT DOO DOOT DOOT DOOT DOOT DOOT HONK DOO DOOT DOOT DOO DOOT